isomerpages/gb-assist/_gov-assist/3c-grants.md

 <a href="https://www.enterprisesg.gov.sg/non-financial-assistance/for-singapore-companies/new-market-entry-support/multichannel-e-commerce-platform-mep-programme" target="_blank" style="color:#037e8a">Find out more</a>

-#### National Centre of Excellence for Workplace Learning  (NACE)
+#### MySkillsFuture.sg "Research & Product Development" courses

-NACE aims to help companies build and develop their workplace learning capabilities, solutions and systems through training and consultancy projects.
+This is a catalogue of SkillsFuture approved courses on Research & Product Development.

-<a href="https://www.skillsfuture.sg/nace" target="_blank" style="color:#037e8a">Find out more</a>
+<a href="https://www.myskillsfuture.sg/content/portal/en/training-exchange/course-directory.html?fq=Course_Supp_Period_To_1%3A%5B2020-05-04T00%3A00%3A00Z%20TO%20*%5D&fq=IsValid%3Atrue&q=*%3A*&cat=fq%3DArea_of_Training_text_exact%3A(%22Research%20%26%20Product%20Development%22)&cattext=Research%20%26%20Product%20Development&cattype=undefined" target="_blank" style="color:#037e8a">Find out more</a>

 #### New Talent Feature Grant (NTFG)